 With the DAA, Austria aims to (i) make the 'system Austria' crisis-proof; (ii) enhance competitiveness; (iii) position Austria as a digital innovation region; (iv) make targeted use of data for innovation; (v) design education, training and continuing education as a digital competitive advantage; (vi) promote top digital research in a targeted manner; and (vii) facilitate digital communication between the State and its citizens.

-In doing so, Austria pursues the goal to establish and further ensure its role as a leading digital nation, and to guarantee and expand prosperity, job opportunities and quality of life in the long term.
-As such, the DAA is based on the fundamental consideration that digitisation is not a value in itself, but an enabler to achieve substantial progress in individual policy areas (e.g. climate policy, security policy, economic policy, cultural policy, etc.) from which the general public benefits.
+In doing so, Austria pursues the goal to establish and further secure its role as a leading digital nation, and to guarantee and expand prosperity, job opportunities and quality of life in the long term.
+As such, the DAA is based on the fundamental consideration that digitisation is not a value in itself, but an enabler to achieve substantial progress in individual policy areas (e.g. climate, security, economic and cultural policy) from which the general public benefits.

-The DAA consists of thematic action plans, which contain concrete measures and implementation steps on specific priority topics, the most prominent being at the moment data economy and resilience, although other thematic action plans are foreseen (such as one on sustainability).
+The DAA consists of strategic action plans, which contain concrete measures and implementation steps on specific priority topics.
 Fostering the digital transformation in selected priority areas and improving user-centric, modern eGovernment services are among the main objectives within the strategic action plans.
-In 2020, initial plans on the topics of data chances, resilience and economic growth were drawn up, followed in 2021 by further plans on the topics of digital higher education, digital talents, and digitalisation and tourism.
-Further plans (e.g. secure digitalisation, digital skills in public administration, digital cultural assets, eHealth or digitalisation in agriculture) are continuously being developed in line with the current Austrian and European digitalisation priorities.
-The process for the digital strategic action plans is streamlined in close cooperation with the Chief Digital Officer (CDO) taskforce of the federal government.
+The process for drawing up the digital strategic action plans is not only streamlined in close cooperation with the Chief Digital Officer (CDO) taskforce of the federal government but is characterised in particular by the close cooperation between the Federal Chancellery, responsible for digitisation, and the responsible Ministries.